Kargil (film): Production

 The film stars one person for much of the film and bears no relationship to the Kargil war.
 Other than a brief scene involving the heroine, the rest of the film features one character who is travelling a car.

-The film was made on a low budget with new faces in a small schedule but failed to reach the audience due to little promotional activity.

 Release

 Deccan Chronicle gave the film a rating of two out of five stars and noted that "After a point, the film becomes monotonous.
 Shivaani’s idea is laudable, but had he concentrated on infusing few more interesting elements, it would have made the right impact".
 The Times of India gave the film the same rating and stated "Kudos to Sivaani for choosing an interesting concept to debut with, but he should really have spent some more time in fine-tuning the script".
 Cinema Express gave the film a rating of one out of five stars and wrote that "The only saving grace comes in the form of the humour portions involving a wrong call from someone named Beep Sagayam".